morrrrr/radio-playground/README.md

     cd radio-playground/scripts && ./start.sh

-The scriptruns docker containers and starts the recording of the audio stream.
+The script runs docker containers and starts the recording of the audio stream.

 Players can be accessed via browser: